 Care and Display

-Encaustic paintings are not varnished.
-The wax binder protects the pigments against moisture and atmospheric impurities.
-They should not be exposed to extremes of temperature, since freezing temperature may cause them to crack and extreme heat may soften the paint surface.
-This usually causes no problem whatsoever, except in some excessive transport conditions.
-However many of the general problems in the conservation of oil and tempera paintings, such as the yellowing, embrittlement, and gradual oxidizing of drying oils, do not exist in encaustic paintings.
-If they are suitably protected against careless treatment, they should remain unchanged for centuries.
+The bright side of all of this is that many of the general problems in the conservation of oil and tempera paintings, such as yellowing, embrittlement, and gradual oxidizing of drying oils, do not exist in encaustic paintings.
+If they are suitably protected against careless treatment, they will remain unchanged for many centuries to come.

 History

-Excerpts from "The Artist's Handbook of materials and techniques " by Ralph Mayer, Viking, Penguin Books USA, New York, 1991 (Fifth Edition).
+Excerpts from “The Artist’s Handbook of materials and techniques” by Ralph Mayer, Viking, Penguin Books USA, New York, 1991 (Fifth Edition).

-Encaustic painting was practiced by Greek artists as far back as the 5th century B. C. Most of our knowledge of this early use comes from the Roman historian Pliny the Elder, who wrote in the 1st century A. D..
+"Encaustic painting was practiced by Greek artists as far back as the 5th century B. C. Most of our knowledge of this early use comes from the Roman historian Pliny the Elder, who wrote in the 1st century A. D..
 Pliny seems to have had very little direct knowledge about studio methods, so his account of techniques and materials is sketchy.
 According to Pliny, encaustic was used in a variety of applications: the painting of portraits and scenes of mythology on panels, the coloring of marble and terra cotta, and work on ivory (probably the tinting of incised lines).

 Wax is an excellent preservative of materials.
 It was from this use that the art of encaustic painting developed.
 The Greeks applied coatings of wax and resin to weatherproof their ships.
 Pigmenting the wax gave rise to the decorating of warships.
 Mention is even made by Homer of the painted ships of the Greek warriors who fought at Troy.
 The use of a rudimentary encaustic was therefore an ancient practice by the 5th century B. C..
 It is possible that at about that time the crude paint applied with tar brushes to the ships was refined for the art of painting on panels.
 Pliny mentions two artists who had in fact started out as ship painters.